 Proposal 4 - Frequency of Say on Pay.
-The results of Proposal 4 will be based on the affirmative vote of the holders of a majority of the shares present virtually via the internet or by proxy at the annual meeting and entitled to vote at the annual meeting to approve the frequency of future votes on our named executive officers' compensation.
+The results of Proposal 4 will be based on the affirmative vote of the holders of a majority of shares present in person, by remote communication, if applicable, or represented by proxy at the annual meeting and entitled to vote thereon, to approve the frequency of future votes on our named executive officers' compensation.
 Broker non-votes will have no effect on the outcome of this proposal, and abstentions will have the same effect as a vote against the matter.